coq/coq/doc/sphinx/proof-engine/ltac2.rst

 loaded with Ltac2.
 The Ltac2 syntax for these tactics is often identical or very similar to the tactic syntax described in other chapters of this documentation.
 These notations rely on tactic functions declared in `Std.v`.
-Functions corresponding to some built-in tactics may not yet be defined in the Coq executable or declared in `Std.v`.
-Adding them may require code changes to Coq or defining workarounds through Ltac1 (described below).
+Functions corresponding to some built-in tactics may not yet be defined in the Rocq executable or declared in `Std.v`.
+Adding them may require code changes to Rocq or defining workarounds through Ltac1 (described below).

 Two examples of syntax differences: